-This Diwali, I’m exploring the many paintings that depict the celebration and ethos of Diwali while digging out the history of firecrackers.
+This Diwali, we are exploring the many paintings that depict the celebration and ethos of Diwali while digging out the history of firecrackers.

 The use of firecrackers is not new to India.
 While they originated in China, the crackers soon made their way into India through trade and military contact.
 The earliest evidence we have of fireworks in India dates back to the Mughal times.
 Some historians have pointed out that the knowledge of materials used to make firecrackers existed in India as long ago as 300 BC.